nidhhoggr/encrypted-backup/README.md

 # encrypted-backup
-Bash script to create an encrypted tar archive of a given directory.
+Bash scripts to create an encrypted tar archive of a given directory using a password file and to decrypt the result.
-Supports files and folders exclusions listed in the excluded.txt file

 ## Installation
+`chmod +x /path/to/encrypt-backup`
-`chmod +x /path/to/encrypted-backup`
+`chmod +x /path/to/decrypt-backup`

+## Create a password file with a secure password
+`echo "securepass" > /path/to/passfile`

-## Usage
+## How to encrypt
-- `/path/to/encrypted-backup /path/from/files/ /path/to/destination/`
-or
-- `/path/to/encrypted-backup /path/from/files/ /path/to/destination/ /path/to/excluded.txt`
+- `/path/to/encrypt-backup /path/from/files/ /path/to/destination/ /path/to/passfile`

 ## How to decrypt
-`gpg -o backup-file.tar -d backup-file.tar.gpg`
+- `/path/to/decrypt-backup /path/from/backup.tar /path/to/destination/ /path/to/passfile`